larsiusprime/tdrpg-mod-docs/01_03_overview.md

 When you’re running a mod, any time the game needs a certain asset it will first look in your mod for the file.
 If it doesn’t find it, it will revert to the default version of that file.

+####Example:
-Example:You can create a valid mod that consists of nothing but a single sprite sheet graphic of Azra with a blue dress instead of a purple one.
+You can create a valid mod that consists of nothing but a single sprite sheet graphic of Azra with a blue dress instead of a purple one.
 When the game looks for Azra’s spritesheet, it will load your changed version, and Azra will have a blue dress in battle.
 Whenever the game looks for anything else, it won’t find the file in your mod, so it will use the default version of that file instead, so your mod will be exactly the same as the normal game,